crowding/ansible-role-audio/index.md

     I: [pulseaudio] sink.c: The sink input 3 "(null)" is moving to lab due to change of the default sink.

-Placing the `set-default-sink` ahead of the definitions didn't work; the solution was to place the `set-default-sink` after the first one was defined.
+Placing the `set-default-sink` ahead of the definitions didn't work; the solution was to place the `set-default-sink` after the _first_ sink was defined.
 I also disabled the line:

     load-module module-default-device-restore